When Models Outthink Their Safety: Unveiling and Mitigating Self-Jailbreak in Large Reasoning Models: Experiment

-We evaluate the masking strategy in Safety Backtrack (SafB) by comparing two training setups: (1) \textbf{Full-mask training}, where the loss is applied to the reasoning trace, self-check, and final answer; and (2) \textbf{Partial-mask training} (our main method), where the loss is applied only to the self-check and final answer, with the reasoning trace masked.
+To verify the effect of the selective loss masking strategy in SafB, we compare (i) \textbf{partial-mask training} (our default), where supervision is applied only to the self-check segment and the final answer, and (ii) \textbf{no-mask training}, where the full sequence (including the original reasoning) is supervised.

-Table~\ref{tab:mask_ablation1} shows that both SafB variants improve safety, with partial masking yielding larger gains on the Harmful and RedTeaming benchmarks.
-For reasoning, both variants enhance AIME, whereas GPQA shows a slight degradation, more pronounced under full masked SafB, which can be attributed to fewer rollout samples (two for GPQA vs. eight for AIME).
+Table~\ref{tab:mask_ablation_main} shows that selective masking is crucial for SafB.
+Partial-mask training consistently achieves better results on safety benchmarks.
+In contrast, removing the mask and supervising the full reasoning trace substantially degrades safety, with the largest drops observed on jailbreak benchmarks.
+This supports masking the original reasoning trace in SafB and applying supervision only to the self-check and final answer, which helps mitigate unintended distributional shift.